The Nia African & African-American Drummers and Dancers

 There are no fees for the members; donations and honorariums are used for such purposes as providing authentic clothing, equipment, and workshops for dedicated Nia participants.
 Practices are on Mondays from 7 to 8 p.m., typically at the UW-Green Bay Union building in the fall and winter, and in UW-GB's dance studio or in local parks during the summer months.
 Performances are scheduled throughout the year upon request.
 Anyone is welcome to join Nia at any time during the year.
 Please contact us in advance for exact locations.

-We Invite you to Chicago's Ayodele Dance/Drumming Workshop!
-Saturday November 8, 2014 at 1 p.m.
-The workshop will be held at UWGB in the University Union--Phoenix Room.
-It is FREE and open to the public!
-TO REGISTER: Please call or email Juliet Cole at 920-465-5555: email@example.com!
-Also check out the Ayodele Dance and Drum website: Ayodele Drum & Dance
+Chicago's Ayodele Dance/Drumming Workshop!
+Saturday November 8, 2014 at 1 p.m.- 2:30 p.m.
+The workshop will be held at UWGB in the University Union--Phoenix Rooms A, B, and C in the University Union--see maps below.
+For clarification of any of this information or other questions: Please call or email Juliet Cole at 920-465-5094: email@example.com or Jiarry Vang at firstname.lastname@example.org: 920-465-5555!
+Check out the Ayodele Dance and Drum website: Ayodele Drum & Dance

 Juliet Cole (founder) email@example.com (920) 465-5094 or 465-5555